Oziomajnr/Ozioma-Personal-Website/blog/_posts/2024-07-17-property-based-testing-in-python.markdown

 - **Input Shrinking**
+  In PBT, input shrinking is the process of reducing the size of failing inputs to simplify debugging and identify the root cause of test failures.
-  When a test fails, PBT libraries attempt to find the smallest possible input that still causes the failure, making it easier to diagnose and fix the issue.
-Hypothesis automatically reduces the size of failing inputs, ScalaCheck shrinks the failing input to its minimal form, and Kotest performs input shrinking to help developers quickly understand the root cause of a test failure.
+  In the sorting example above, a failing test case could have hundreds of very large numbers and this could make it difficult to visually inspect and detect the issue, input shrinking would reduce the size of the input to the smallest possible input that still causes the failure, making it easier to diagnose and fix the issue.

 - **Compatibility**
   PBT libraries integrate seamlessly with popular testing frameworks, allowing developers to use property-based tests alongside traditional unit tests.
 Hypothesis works with `pytest` and `unittest`, ScalaCheck integrates with ScalaTest and specs2, and Kotest has built-in support for property testing within the Kotest framework, facilitating the use of both property-based and traditional tests.